memgraph/docs/docs/reference-guide/replication.md

 instances have to be demoted to REPLICA roles and have a port defined using a Cypher query.
 REPLICA instances no longer accept write queries.
-In order to start the replication, each REPLICA instance needs to be registered from the MAIN instance by setting a replication mode (SYNC, SYNC WITH TIMEOUT and ASYNC) and specifying the REPLICA instance's socket address.
+In order to start the replication, each REPLICA instance needs to be registered from the MAIN instance by setting a replication mode (SYNC, SYNC WITH TIMEOUT, and ASYNC) and specifying the REPLICA instance's socket address.

 Replication mode defines the terms by which the MAIN instance can commit the